trailofbits/necessist/README.md

 - (`*`) Statement `S`'s [weakest precondition] `P` has the same context (e.g., variables in scope) as `S`'s postcondition `Q`, and `P` does not imply `Q`.

-In this section, we motivate (`*`) and explain why it is useful.
+The notion that (`*`) tries to capture is: a statement that affects a subsequently asserted condition.
+In this section, we explain and motivate this choice, and briefly discuss alternatives.
 For concision, we focus on statements, but the remarks in this section apply to method calls as well.

 Consider a test through the lens of [predicate transformer semantics].
 A test is a function with no inputs or outputs.
 Thus, an alternative procedure for determining whether a test passes is the following.
 Starting with `True`, iteratively work backwards through the test's statements, computing the weakest precondition of each.
 If the precondition arrived at for the test's first statement is `True`, then the test passes.
 If the precondition is `False`, the test fails.